ParisAstronomicalDataCentre/OPUS/README.md

 -------------------------
-For example with Apache 2 and mod_wsgi using the script `uws_server/wsgi.py`, the following configuration file (e.g. uws_server.conf) should be placed in `/etc/apache2/sites-available/` with a link to `/etc/apache2/sites-enabled/`.
+For example with Apache 2 and mod_wsgi using the script `uws_server/wsgi.py`, the following configuration file (e.g. uws_server.conf) should be placed in `/etc/apache2/sites-available/` with a link from `/etc/apache2/sites-enabled/`.

     <VirtualHost *:80>